Ryan spots a cup of tea and lad that is so very fond of it. "Monsters exist in their world as much as they do in ours."

 "Oh he doesn't like carrots, though he does enjoy carrot cake...anyway," he said waving his hands.
 "He loves tea.
 Take him with you and serve him some tea, that should be a proper thank you."
 Jon said promptly, Ryan just shrugged and slowly picked the soft rabbit off of the ground.
 He said goodbye to Jon, cradled the rabbit and made his way down the path.
 All the way thinking how nice it was to hold the rabbit, how he could feel it's heart beating and it could feel his.
 It was nice to be close to something.

-Within a few strides of his long, thin legs Ryan reached a small, wooden gate that rose to his waist.
-A hundred different sounds were floating through the air, most were subtle changes in music, going from a classical orchestra to smooth jazz and a brilliant piano sonnet; and others was the sound of clanking glasses and mirthful laughter.
+Within a few strides of his long legs Ryan reached a small, wooden gate that rose to his waist.
+A hundred different sounds were floating through the air, most were subtle changes in music, going from a classical orchestra to smooth jazz and a brilliant piano sonnet; and others were the sound of clanking glasses and mirthful laughter.
 From where he stood Ryan could only see the end of, what looked to be, a large table engulfed in the swaying, and warming steam of tea.
 He entered and began to bound down to where this merriment seemed to be coming from.
 As he walked along the long wooden table tea pots of various sizes, shapes and colors began to appear, but as he found his way to the end he was confronted with a rather unexpected and grim sight.
-A darkness seemed to hang in the air, nipping at his face and interwining with the colorful steam of the tea.
+A darkness seemed to hang in the air, nipping at his face and intertwining with the colorful steam of the tea.
 At the end of the table sat a man in a tall top hat, to his right was chair pulled out slightly, as if it were meant for Ryan to sit and to his left sat a skeleton, only half decayed.
 Small tufts of fur clung to the few chunks of muscle still left on the pile of bones, all the while dried blood colored the area surrounding it.
 The man with the hat, which was tilted down to obscure his face, pointed to the chair to the right him.
 Ryan sat down gingerly, stroking the white rabbit he was still holding.

 "How doth the little crocodile improve his shining tail, and pour the waters of the Nile on every golden scale!"
 The man in the hat let the words gracefully slip from his mouth.